Frequently Asked Questions

-It’s a weekend celebration of music, dance and crafts, held at Mielke Park in Shawano.
+A weekend celebration of music, dance and crafts, held at Mielke Park in Shawano.
 There are two concerts inside Mielke Theater (Friday night and Saturday night), each featuring 4-5 different performers.
-On Saturday and Sunday during the day, 4 outdoor stages are filled with music and dance.
-In addition, there are food vendors, crafters, children’s activities, an open stage – and our annual Quilt Raffle.
+On Saturday and Sunday during the day, outdoor stages are filled with music and dance.
+There are food vendors, crafters, an open stage – and our annual Quilt Raffle.
 It’s music, dance, friends and family.
 The festival is put on each year by a group of dedicated volunteers, under the sponsorship of the Shawano County Arts Council.

 The Shawano Folk Music Festival is the second full weekend in August.